 Amendments to the Debt Listings Requirements

 1.32 Subject to the provisions of the FMA, the JSE may amend the Debt Listings Requirements through a public consultation process.
-The proposed amendments to the Debt Listings Requirements will be published through SENS inviting comments from affected parties for a period of one month.
+The proposed amendments to the Debt Listings Requirements will be published through SENS and the JSE website inviting comments from affected parties for a period of one month.

 1.33 Once the public consultation process has been completed, the JSE will submit the proposed amendments to the Debt Listings Requirements, together with an explanation of the reasons for the proposed amendments, and any concerns or objections raised during the public consultation process, to the Registrar for approval.